filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

 Imagine anyone is able to write a new smart contract that makes new deals to maintain a specific level of replication of that dataset in the network.
 You could ensure the resiliency of your data by ensuring it is always stored n times automatically.

-The smart contract could also be able to transfer your data just once into the filecoin network and have a trustless actor replicate and send that n times to multiple storage locations.
+The smart contract could also be able to transfer your data just once into the Filecoin network and have a trustless actor replicate and send that n times to multiple storage locations.
 You could even create a user-defined policy of rules for that data to obey - specifying things like region and location, latency, and even price.
 This can all be built right into the smart contract flow in FVM.

 ### Smarter storage markets

 Imagine richer functionality in storage markets with features like auto-renewal of deals or self-repairing deals in the event of sector issues.
-Other possibilities are time-locked or event-driven data deals where retrieval only occurs under a specified timeframe or event trigger.
+Other possibilities are time-locked or event-driven data deals where retrieval only occurs under a specified time frame or event trigger.

 ### The list goes on